-If IVF, then PGD or PGS?
+If IVF, Then PGD Or PGS?
 What Genetic Testing Can Tell You About Your Embryo

 Couples undergoing IVF may select PGS because they have severe male factor infertility, recurrent IVF failures, older age or a very large number of embryos.
 PGS can be used by those experiencing multiple miscarriages who may have different types of translocations where a piece of one chromosome breaks off and attaches to another chromosome resulting in a gain or loss of a cell’s genetic material.

 Use of PGS has grown rapidly because of support by many physicians and patients who want to transfer a normal embryo.
-Some estimates suggest PGS is used in nearly 35% of all IVF cases, and predict it may soon be used in half of all cycles.
+Some estimates suggest PGS is used in nearly 35 percent of all IVF cases and predict it may soon be used in half of all cycles.
 This is despite the price tag: the cost of PGS ranges from $3,000-$7,000 and is paid entirely by the patient – even when insurance covers the cost of IVF treatment.

 Concerns about PGS